Treating Debris of Historical Value after an Earthquake

 The Ministry of Culture was directly responsible for the management of type A debris, transporting it to dedicated depots for selection and future reuse.
 A fundamental role was played by the Fire Brigade, Civil Protection volunteers and professionals in the sector, who collaborated to identify and recover valuable elements from the rubble.

 Another emblematic case is that of the Church of San Salvatore in Campi, near Norcia.
 The church, severely damaged by the earthquake, had a large amount of debris and the difficulty of accessing the site made it necessary to develop a specific intervention methodology.
+In this case, the intervention, coordinated by the Central Institute for Restoration (ICR) and the Superintendence for Umbria, was divided into several phases:

 • Securing the structure and recovering the decorative elements.